misbah-anwar/misbah-anwar/README.md

 # 👋 Hello!
 I'm Misbah, nice to meet you :)
-I'm a 3rd year AI and ML undergraduate at VIT Chennai.
+I'm a Final Year AI and ML undergraduate at VIT Chennai.

 # 📈 GitHub Stats